matthewjdenny/GERGM/README.md

 ## News

+**[03/12/17]** A number of minor updates to the GERGM package (mostly in the documentation) and bump to version 0.11.0 on CRAN:

+* The **["getting started with GERGM" vignette](http://www.mjdenny.com/getting_started_with_GERGM.html)** has been updated to include an example using for correlation matrix estimation and well as a section addressing several common errors users tend to encounter.
+Please check out this section before you email the maintainers with estimation issues.
+* A number of corections and updates have been made to the function documentation.

-**[09/17/16]** A major update to the package has been pushed to the public GERGM repo and will shortly be up on CRAN.
+**[09/17/16]** A major update to the package has been pushed to the public GERGM repo.
 Here are some highlights:

 * **correlation networks**: We have added functionality to estimate GERGMS on correlation networks via the `beta_correlation_model` parameter.
 * **updated conditional edge prediction** The package now offers updated functions for conditional edge prediction and comparison to a null model in terms of edgewise MSE.